PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Time Series/TimeSeries1.md

 - Missing.
 Perhaps there are gaps or missing data that need to be interpolated or imputed.

-*It is very likely that you will encounter missing values in a datasets (e.g., weather station data).
-In order to fit your time series data, and subsequently make an accurate prediction with your model, you need replace the missing data values.
+*It is very likely that you will encounter missing values in a dataset (e.g., weather station data).
+In order to fit your time series data, and subsequently make an accurate prediction with your model, you need to replace the missing data values.
 There are various methods available that will interpolate or impute your data.*

-*Need more information about how to sensibly handle missing data, check out the following article, and/or DataCamp courses:*
+*Need more information about how to sensibly handle missing data, check out the following article and/or DataCamp courses:*

 - [Manipulating Time Series Data in Python](https://app.datacamp.com/learn/courses/manipulating-time-series-data-in-python)
 - [Dealing with Missing Data in Python](https://app.datacamp.com/learn/courses/dealing-with-missing-data-in-python)
 - [How to Fill Missing Data with Pandas](https://towardsdatascience.com/how-to-fill-missing-data-with-pandas-8cb875362a0d)

 *Lastly, some time series methods require the data to meet certain statistical assumptions.
-For example, ARIMA method requires your series to be stationary, while Prophet does not have this specific requirement.*
+For example, ARIMA requires your series to be stationary, while Prophet does not have this specific requirement.*

 > A stationary process has the property that the mean, variance and autocorrelation structure do not change over time.
 Stationarity can be defined in precise mathematical terms, but for our purpose we mean a flat looking series, without trend, constant variance over time, a constant autocorrelation structure over time and no periodic fluctuations (seasonality) ([Source](https://www.itl.nist.gov/div898/handbook/pmc/section4/pmc442.htm#:~:text=A%20common%20assumption%20in%20many,do%20not%20change%20over%20time.)).

-*Please, check the statistical assumptions of the method before you start modelling your time series data.*
+*So before you start to model your data, look into the (model-specific) statistical assumptions.*

 ([Source](https://machinelearningmastery.com/introduction-to-time-series-forecasting-with-python/))